 - 1. Understand the basic electronic components FET, MOSFET, SCR and their working applications. - 2.
 Understand the circuitry action for various applications. - 3.
-Understand the selection and requirement of components on the basis of component characteristics for various applications. - 4.
-Understand the theory and applied aspects of the IC- Op Amp and 555 Timer. - 5.
+Understand the selection and requirement of components based on component characteristics for various applications. - 4.
+Understand the theory and applied aspects of OP-Amp and 555 Timer. - 5.
 Understand the circuit assembling of various devices. - 6.
 Understand DC power supply, Transistor Multivibrators, Logic families- flip-flops and counters - 7.
 Understand Electronic communication techniques of modulations.